ludlovian/jsdb/README.md

 Thrown when a `find` or `findOne` asks to use an index which does not exist

 - `.fieldName` has the name of the missing index

+### DatabaseLocked

+Thrown when a lockfile already exists for this database

+- `.filename` is the offending database